Stellar (XLM) Taxes 2026 – Complete IRS Reporting Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

 Start for free →The IRS classifies Stellar Lumens (XLM) as a capital asset.
-Buying and holding XLM is not taxable.
-When you sell, trade, or otherwise dispose of XLM, you realize a capital gain or loss equal to your proceeds minus your cost basis (purchase price plus fees).
+Buying and holding is not taxable.
+Selling, trading, or otherwise disposing of XLM triggers a capital gain or loss – proceeds minus cost basis (purchase price plus any fees paid).

 Capital Gains Tax on XLM